Meet Helena Elementary's new principal: Genét Holcomb - Shelby County Reporter

 “I have been living in Helena with my family for 25 years.
 My kids have grown up here and come through Helena’s schools,” she explained.
 “When this opportunity became available I thought it was a great chance for me to serve my community.”

-Though it became her career, education was not Holcomb pictured herself doing back when she was in high school.
+Though it became her career, education was not what Holcomb pictured herself doing back when she was in high school.

-“I had intended to go into the medical field when I was in high school my grandmother was a nurse, and I was influenced by her.
+“I had intended to go into the medical field when I was in high school.
+My grandmother was a nurse, and I was influenced by her.
 I thought I wanted that to be my career path,” she explained.
 “As a senior in high school I was given the opportunity to collaborate and work with an elementary teacher and I just fell in love.
 During that semester I completely changed my direction.”

-This is something Holcomb said that she had noticed with a lot of education professionals.
+This is something Holcomb said she had noticed with a lot of education professionals.

 “Even though they don’t seem like they are aligned, teachers are usually generated from a family of either educators or nurses,” Holcomb explained.
 “My guess is that they are so service-oriented.”

-The key to successfully running a school is a strong relationship with teachers and partnerships with the community, according got Holcomb.
+The key to successfully running a school is a strong relationship with teachers and partnerships with the community, according to Holcomb.

 “I am looking forward to continuing that tight-knit community feel in this new role,” she explained.
 “We are all part of a cohesive community partnership and team.
 Not just the staff, but with business leaders, city officials, parents and community members.
 If we keep that mindset we will be able to work together so that every child will ultimately win.”